Updated on 2025-07-29 GMT+08:00

 Viewer

-Viewing traffic policies or their details
+Viewing the traffic policy list or details

 UCS ReadOnlyAccess + DNS Administrator